DannyBen/mister_bin/README.md

   param "NAME", "The recipient of the greeting"

   def run
-    # args hash is available everywhere in the calss
+    # args hash is available everywhere in the class
     name = args['NAME'] || 'Luke'
     puts "#{name}...
 I am your father..." end